HP2706/Auto_HookPoint/README.md

 a warning will be issued.

 ## Note on Backward Hooks (bwd_hooks)
 Some issues might occur when using backward hooks.
 As auto_hook hooks anything that is an instance of nn.Module, modules that return non-tensor objects will also be hooked.
-It is advised to only use backward hooks on hookpoints that take tensors as input.
+It is advised to only use backward hooks on hookpoints that returns tensors as output.